youchenlee/robocode-js/README.md

  * The first version of my LiveScript codes are converted from CoffeeScript, which is the work from Guyon at  [Gumuz](http://gumuz.nl/projects/robojs/).
 Guyon has agreed to release this project in a opensource license, but we havn't decide the license yet.
 It will be likely to be MIT.
 I'll update later.

- * All the arts in this project are Under Eclipse Public License.
+ * All the arts in this project are under the Eclipse Public License (EPL).

 ## Credits